Chart Color Schemes

 Brahma Lodge is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Brahma Lodge's dwelling structures, as recorded in the latest Census, consisted of 93.4% houses and 6.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+Brahma Lodge's dwelling structure, as per the latest Census, consisted of 93.4% houses and 6.5% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Adelaide metro's 75.2% houses and 24.9% other dwellings.
-Home ownership in Brahma Lodge was at 32.0%, similar to Adelaide metro, with the rest being mortgaged (38.2%) or rented (29.8%).
-The median monthly mortgage repayment in Brahma Lodge was $1,170, lower than Adelaide metro's average of $1,562.
-The median weekly rent figure was $290, compared to Adelaide metro's $320.
-Nationally, Brahma Lodge's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Home ownership in Brahma Lodge was at 32.0%, similar to Adelaide metro.
+Dwellings were either mortgaged (38.2%) or rented (29.8%).
+The median monthly mortgage repayment was $1,170, below the Adelaide metro average of $1,562 and the national average of $1,863.
+The median weekly rent in Brahma Lodge was $290, lower than Adelaide metro's $320 and the national figure of $375.

 Frequently Asked Questions - Housing